jinghuazhao/FM-pipeline/README.md

   awk -vflanking=250000 '{print $1,$2-flanking,$2+flanking,$3,$2,NR}'
 ) > st.bed
 ```
+Note the change in rsid from build 36 to build 37.

 We can also use approximately indepdent LD blocks
 ```bash
 # dummy rsid and pos in this case